 3.2 Norway and non-European English-speaking countries

 Figure 2 compares fertility trends of Norway with two pairs of English-speaking countries - New Zealand and Australia; and the USA and Canada.
-Each of these countries have relatively high fertility for affluent world nations.
+Each of these countries have relatively high fertility for affluent nations.
 Compared with Australia, New Zealand has somewhat higher fertility with total cohort fertility levels (thick solid contour) being achieved by age 40 years in the 1975 cohort, and with this contour appearing to level off at around this age; this is in contrast to Australia, where replacement levels were last met for the 1966 cohort.

-Norway and the USA, though different in many ways, are similar in their fertility trends, in that they are the only populations within the dataset where replacement fertility (RF) levels by cohort were ‘recovered’ by latter cohorts after being ‘lost’ by earlier cohorts; this can be seen by noting the parallel pairs of thick black vertical contour lines in both countries.
-In Norway, replacement fertility was first ‘lost’ after around the 1953 cohort then ‘recovered’ after the 1956 cohort; and in the USA RF was ‘lost’ by the 1950 cohort then ‘recovered’ after the 1964 cohort.
+Norway and the USA, though different in many ways, are similar in their fertility trends, in that they are the only populations within the dataset where replacement fertility (RF) levels by cohort were ‘recovered’ by latter cohorts after being ‘lost’ by earlier cohorts; this can be seen from the parallel pairs of thick black vertical contour lines in both countries.
+In Norway, RF was first ‘lost’ after around the 1953 cohort then ‘recovered’ after the 1956 cohort; and in the USA RF was ‘lost’ by the 1950 cohort then ‘recovered’ after the 1964 cohort.
 Within Norway RF levels look set to disappear with latter cohorts, as the RF line hovers around age 43 in the latest period, whereas in the USA it appears to have stabilised around age 36.
 Of these populations, Canada has the lowest fertility, and appears to have stabilised at levels between 1.50 and 1.80 children per woman.

 Looking at the colour and shading of cells, the USA is distinct amongst affluent world nations in having a wider range of ages of high fertility, with less evidence of fertility postponement within the population overall than in most other comparable nations.